 Extreme weight loss shows attempt to paint themselves as motivational stories for viewers also hoping to lose weight, or simply as feel-good entertainment.
 People often look to these shows for advice and inspiration, much like they turn to fitspo accounts on social media in hopes that it will give them a boost of motivation to get through their vigorous workout and juice cleanses.
 That’s pretty scary.

 Even scarier is the fact that many recent studies have found a positive correlation between watching extreme weight loss shows and negative attitudes toward people with obesity.
-In the past, I thought shows like The Biggest Loser and My 600 Pound Life were helpful in showing viewers that those in larger bodies are deserving of empathy.
+In the past, I thought shows like The Biggest Loser and My 600 Pound Life helped show viewers that those in larger bodies deserve empathy.
 Unfortunately, that doesn’t appear to be the case.

 Another study found that weight loss shows might have even harsher effects on adolescents’ perceptions on obesity.
 Similarly to the last study, researchers had one group of teens watch clips from The Biggest Loser: Teens.
 The other group watched clips from an educational TV show not related to weight loss.